 Journal of Critical Incidents

-Submissions are due by June 1, 2022.
+Submission deadline extended to June 14th.
 Please send submissions via IgnitEd.

 The Journal of Critical Incidents does not publish long cases.
 JCI's focus is on brief incidents that tell about real situations.
 Each incident tells a story about an event, an experience, a blunder, or a success.
 Unlike long cases, incidents provide only essential historical details and limited situation development.
 Instead, each incident provides a focal point that stimulates students to arrive at a course of action or analysis.
 Most incidents are decision oriented, but well written descriptive incidents are possible.
 Quantitatively oriented incidents need to include questions that require judgment.